jonnylaw/ComposableStateSpaceModels/README.md

   val filtered = bootstrapPf(1000, data, mod)(p)
 ```

-The figure below shows the actual simulated state, plotted next to the estimate state and 99% (credible intervals)[https://en.wikipedia.org/wiki/Credible_interval].
+The figure below shows the actual simulated state, plotted next to the estimate state and 99% [credible intervals](https://en.wikipedia.org/wiki/Credible_interval).

 ![Bernoulli Filtered](Figures/BernoulliFiltered.png)

 ## Inference for the Full Joint Posterior Distribution

 Say we have observed a time depending process in the real world, and don't have the parameters available for the model.
 We wish to carry out inference for the state space and the parameters of the model simultaneously.
-This framework implements the Particle Marginal Metropolis Hastings (PMMH) Algorithm (see (Doucet et al. 2009)[http://www.stats.ox.ac.uk/~doucet/andrieu_doucet_holenstein_PMCMC.pdf]).
+This framework implements the Particle Marginal Metropolis Hastings (PMMH) Algorithm (see [Doucet et al. 2009](http://www.stats.ox.ac.uk/~doucet/andrieu_doucet_holenstein_PMCMC.pdf)).
 The likelihood of the state space and parameters given the observations can be determined using a particle filter, then a standard Metropolis-Hastings update step is used to create a Markov Chain representing the full join posterior of the model given the observed real-world process.

 Now we can implement the PMMH algorithm for the simulated Bernoulli observations, and determine if the algorithm is able to recover the parameters.